Dec 31, 2011

 To clean the mind at the root level, the object of meditation should not be an imaginary object, it should be reality—reality as it is.
 One has to work with whatever reality has manifested itself now within, whatever one experiences within the framework of one's own mind-body.

-The entire field of mind and matter - the six senses and their respective objects - have the basic characteristics of anicca (impermanence), dukkha (suffering) and anattā (egolessness).
+The entire field of mind and matter - the six senses and their respective objects - have the basic characteristic of anicca (impermanence).
 Buddha wanted us to experience this reality within ourselves.
 To explore the truth within the framework of the body, he designated two fields.
-One is the material structure: the corporeal structure, the physical structure.
-The other is the mental structure with four factors: 1) consciousness; 2) perception; 3) the part of the mind that feels sensation; 4) and the part of the mind that reacts.
+One is the material structure: the corporeal physical structure.
+The other is the mental structure, the four factors of the mind: 1) consciousness; 2) perception; 3) the part of the mind that feels sensation; 4) and the part of the mind that reacts.
 So to explore both fields he gave us kāyānupassanā (observation of the body) and cittānupassanā (observation of the mind).

-This is how the Buddha divided these practices.
-Kāyānupassanā and vedanānupassanā pertain to the physical structure.
-Cittānupassanā and dhammānupassanā pertain to the mental structure.
-Know from your personal experience how this mind and matter are related to each other.
-To believe that one understands mind and matter, without having directly experienced it, is delusion.
-It is only direct experience that will make us understand the reality about mind and matter.
-This is where Vipassana helps us.
+Know from your experience how mind and matter interact each other.
+To believe that one understands mind and matter, without having directly experienced it, leads to delusion.
+It is only direct experience that leads to the actual reality of mind and matter.
+This is Vipassana.

 (Photograph from Afternoon Dispatch and Courier, June, 2011)